Moulsford School, Moulsford

 I’m not sure I’d describe Moulsford as quirky really unless you count a bit of outdoor pingpong as outré– it’s the quintessential English prep school, big on sport, academics, the arts, and manners, though any school that sends children sailing off to a place legitimately called Goose Poo Island has me on side.

 Maybe ‘quirks’ at Moulsford are really best re-labelled opportunities.
 Undoubtedly the watersports are a big Muddy tick.
-Sportswise there’s a non-selective cultural rugby tour of South Africa every year for Years 7 & 8 offered regardless of ability – nearly 70% of kids sign up for it.
+Sportswise there’s a non-selective cultural rugby tour of South Africa every other year for Years 7 & 8 offered regardless of ability – nearly 70% of kids sign up for it.
 Plus an Art, DT and ICT cross-curricular Dragon’s Den project where kid have to create, market, advertise and ‘sell’ their product to the school dragons that sounds like fun.

 Who’d be a kid these days?
 It’s just so stressful and pressurised isn’t it?
 In recognition of this one of Moulsford’s three (yes, three!) deputy heads has the sole task of ensuring excellent pastoral care for the kids.
 There’s also a counsellor who comes in weekly as a drop-in service, and AS tracking has recently been introduced to help identify pupils who are at a hidden risk of developing social and emotional difficulties.